 VTech Kidizoom Smartwatch DX2 Tracker for Kids

-- Helps kids learn to tell time and has 55 digital and Analog clock faces that they can customize.
+- Helps kids learn to tell time and has 55 digital and analog clock faces that they can customize.
 Features a 1.4 Inch colour touch screen and built-in rechargeable battery

 - Monster detector game creates an augmented reality gaming experience where you can capture monsters in the real world